 When it comes to online brands, the physical versus the virtual shopping experience is no longer an either-or proposition.

 When it comes to online brands, the physical versus the virtual shopping experience is no longer an either-or proposition.
-For today’s marketer, synergy between the two is key, and understanding how consumers behave in real life is essential to delivering them the products and experiences that will earn their loyalty for life.
+For today’s marketer, synergy between the two is key, and understanding consumer trends in real life are essential to delivering them the products and experiences that will earn their loyalty for life.

 Five Consumer Trends to Watch in 2018

 At the end of every year, we stop to marvel at the changes we’ve seen and make predictions for the […]READ

 Top Performance Marketing Tips to Help Retailers Accelerate Sales

 GroundTruth’s VP and Head of Retail & Restaurant, Alicia DiStefano, recently spoke with Footwear News about the value of brick-and-mortar […]READ

 What Retailers Can Learn from Toys ‘R’ Us